top of page

 ( L O N G ) B I O

-Paz Regueiro was born in Rochester, New York at the turn of the millennium.
-They were raised in Fairport, New York and later Ann Arbor, Michigan.
-They spent their adolescence first in Córdoba, Argentina and later in Querétaro, Mexico, following their parents through their home countries.
+Paz Regueiro was born in Rochester, New York and raised in Ann Arbor, Michigan.
+They spent their adolescence first in Córdoba, Argentina and later in Querétaro, Mexico.
 They returned to Ann Arbor, Michigan in 2016, where they graduated from the University of Michigan with two B.A.s in English and Film, Television, and Media in the spring of 2024.
-As of the summer of 2024, they are based in the San Francisco Bay Area.
-They are currently a doctoral student at UC Berkeley's department of Comparative Literature.
+As of the summer of 2024, they are based in Oakland, California.
+They are currently a doctoral student in UC Berkeley's Comparative Literature department.

-As a queer and transgender person, Paz’s creative and research interests are largely about queer community, subcultures, and cultural production.
-Their senior thesis, “On Advocating Cannibalism and Eating Shit: Queer Monstrosity in the John Waters Canon”, exposed the subversive political potential of queer monsters in narrative media, using John Waters’ Trash Trio as a case study.
+As a lesbian and a trans person person, Paz’s creative and research interests are largely about queer subcultures and cultural production.
 Their first feature documentary, “My Body is a Paradise”, is about trans people and their relationships to sex, pleasure, and eroticism.
 They served as Editor-in-Chief of The Trans and Gender-non-conforming Arts Review (TaGAR), an independent zine publication, between 2021-2023.
+Their current research interrogates how the production and circulation of erotic literatures through digital media changes the grammars of gendered embodiment through new, digital discourses of pleasure and sexuality.

 Ann Arbor Pioneer High School Humanities Department.
 Awarded for "Forever Waking".